Guidance for placing advertising on the highway

 Report a problem with an advertising board

-If you find advertising that does not comply with the guidance, or would like to clarify if advertising would be allowed, please contact us using our advertising board obstructing the highway form.
+If you find advertising that does not comply with the guidance, or would like to clarify if advertising would be allowed, please report the issue to us on FixMyStreet.
+Select 'Hazards and obstructions' and 'Sign board or advertising board'.

 If you think the situation is an emergency please call us on 0300 200 1003.